Go to: 2020s – 2030s – 2040s – 2050s – 2060s – 2070s – 2080s – 2090s – 22nd century

 2027 – SpaceX's uncrewed demonstration Lunar Starship lands on the rim of the Shackleton Crater near the lunar South pole.

-2028 – After the ground tests are done in both places the final location of future "Mars Base Alpha" is selected.
-Filled with local propellant the one Starship not on the selected location launches from Mars and successfully lands back on Earth the next year.
+2028 – After the ground tests are done in all of the landing locations the final location of future "Mars Base Alpha" is selected.
+Filled with local propellant the Starships not on the selected location launches from Mars and successfully lands back on Earth the next year.

 2029 – Two unmanned Starships land at the selected location of Mars Base Alpha: a backup crew ship (which has tested the Environmental Control and Life Support System (ECLSS) on the way) and a cargo ship with rovers, miner/tunneling droids and solar panels for the first human mission.